“Coalition members, when given the opportunity, will undermine Medicare at every possible opportunity.”

 “Pensioners will always be better off under Labor.”

 Source: Anthony Albanese, Radio Interview (18 June 2018)

 Truth on Pensions

-The Morrison Government is also providing two additional Economic Support Payments of $250 to eligible income support recipients, healthcare card holders, and Veteran payments recipients.
+The Morrison Government has also provided two additional Economic Support Payments of $250 to eligible income support recipients, healthcare card holders, and Veteran payments recipients.

 Source: Anthony Albanese, Speech (28 November 2018)

-The Morrison Government is spending a record $6.9 billion in 2020-21 to keep apprentices in jobs and help Australians re-skill.
+The Morrison Government is investing a record $12.4 billion over two years to keep apprentices in jobs and help Australians re-skill.